cliffordlab/cliffordlab.github.io/ethics.md

 as a cascade of knowledge down the gradient of age (and often up).
 The lifeblood of research is mentorship, and you will absorb lots in the first year or so and then increasingly pay it forward to the incoming cohorts.
-For that reason I don’t allow remote working, except on the rare occasion.
+It's very hard to mentor remotely, with the exception of very long-term research staff, everyone has to some in person multiple times a week.

-Even if you are a student, and all your courses are over, you still must be in the research group physically or you are wasting my time and absorbing knowledge without paying it forward to the upcoming cohorts of students.
+Even if you are a student, and all your courses are over, you still must be in the research group physically so that you can contribute to the upcoming cohorts of students.
 We stand on each other’s shoulders.

 If you want to do a rotation with me, make sure your course load is low, so you can spend sufficient time with my team to make it worth the effort (on both sides).
+This will also help you avoid burn-out.

-It’s important you make any meeting I schedule and these might be early morning or late afternoon because my collaborators are clinicians.
+It’s important you attend any meeting I schedule and these might be early morning or late afternoon because my collaborators are clinicians.
 The flexibility goes both ways though \... if you decide you want to come in at lunch time one day, good for you.
 I want you to work when you feel at your best.
 Get sleep, work out, eat good food, spend time with loved ones.
-I hate presenteeism.
+I see no point in presenteeism.
 Learn your own optimal times for working (but balance it with the need to communicate with the group and have some core hours on most days).

-If we do have a meeting though then I expect you to be prompt at meetings.
+If we do have a meeting, then I expect you to be prompt at meetings.
 I have a tight calendar, so if you are late to a meeting it can significantly impact utility.
-I’m pretty relaxed, but it results in a poor impression on my collaborators.

-It subconsciously sends the message that you think your time is more important than theirs.
+I’m pretty relaxed, but even minor tardiness results in a poor impression on my collaborators and can lead to a loss of funding and impaired reputation.
+Tardiness sends a subconscious message that you think your time is more important than other's.
 I know - I can hear my family laughing at me.
 I’m terribly guilty of this.
 I’m working on it myself.
 I’m sorry about that, but please don’t copy me.
 I don’t role model time keeping well.
+This is one reason I need you to help me.
+Don't be afraid to point out that the meeting is about to finish and we need to move on to the next one.

 Taking days off with holiday pay or flex time is fine with me but please check in advance and drop it in the calendar so I don’t try to schedule meetings with you or try to ask you a question while you are out.
+As noted above, generally I'm really flexible about vacation time and I want you to take your holidays when you like or when you most need them ... your mental (and physical) health is the most important part of your development, and if you don't take real breaks you will burn out.
+Holidays give you a good perspective on your work and career.

 ## Correspondence